Hebrides Field Trip

 Recent Field Work

-In May 2019 another great geological field course focusing on the Paleogene volcanic districts of the Hebrides was run by VBPR, DougalEarth and Breno Waichal from Florianopolis University as part of the VMAPP project.
+In May 2019 another great geological field course focusing on the Paleogene volcanic districts of the Hebrides was run by VBER, DougalEarth and Breno Waichal from Florianopolis University as part of the VMAPP project.
 Geoscientists from Petrobras and CNPC joined to study the interactions between volcanism and prospective sedimentary basins.
 The field course focused on sill-aureole interactions, hydrothermal vent complexes and various aspects of seismic imaging in volcanic basins ranging from sub-basalt to sill complexes.